Simulation-Software-Engineering/Lecture-Material/version-control/material/cheat_sheet_text.md

 ## Final remarks

-If you want, continue with the cheat sheet or do more of them in other chapters of the lecture (docker, cmake, ...).
+If you want, continue with the cheat sheet or do more of them in other chapters of the lecture (Docker, CMake, ...).
 Let us know if we should create repositories under the `SSE` organization.